 - Exploring Biology is a course specifically designed for first-year students interested in the biosciences.
 It exposes students to the richness of bioscience research at UW–Madison, gives an overview of the "big ideas" of biology, and helps students learn more about career options in the biosciences.

-- If you're interested in biology but aren't sure which biology major is right for you, explore the resources on this site and make an appointment with the Institute's Biological Sciences Advisor, who can help you identify your interests and goals, narrow your search, and connect you with the additional information you need.
+- If you're interested in biology but aren't sure which biology major is right for you, explore the resources on this site, as well as those at the Office for Bioscience Exploration, and make an appointment with the cross-campus Biological Sciences Advisor, who can help you identify your interests and goals, narrow your search, and connect you with the additional information you need.

 - We also encourage those students interested in going into the health professions to take advantage of the UW–Madison Center for Pre-Health Advising.